GSA/ficam-playbooks/_pacs/9_pacs_glossary.md

 ### Identity Verification

-The process of confirming or denying that a claimed identity is correct by comparing the credentials (something you know, something you have, something you have on or in your body) of a person requesting access with those previously proven and stored in the PIV credential or system and associated with the identity being claimed.
+The process of confirming or denying that a claimed identity is correct by comparing the credentials (something you know, something you have, something you are) of a person requesting access with those previously proven and stored in the PIV credential or system and associated with the identity being claimed.

 ### Interoperability